cs50nestm/cs50labs/syntax/README.md

 probably does!

-In *Computer Science*, syntax is also important for a computer to undersand what you are telling it to do.
+In **Computer Science**, syntax is also important for a computer to undersand what you are telling it to do.
+Each programming language has it's own syntactical rules, which include the combination of words, and punctuation.